-Around the same time, the company initiated a massive transformation when Virtual Internships and CRCC Asia combined forces to offer remote internship opportunities.
+Around the same time, the company initiated a massive transformation to offer remote internship opportunities.
 This is definitely one of my personal highlights because I was given new responsibilities and promoted to the position of International Placement Manager.
 Finally, it provided me with incredible insights into what it takes to lead, transform, and grow a startup.

 The last five months of my internship felt a lot smoother than the beginning as I started to become more and more comfortable with my new role.
 Being able to focus on the little things at work helped me make massive improvements to various soft skills like work ethic, communication, and discipline.